 A low pressure nozzle used to apply cleaning solutions.
 Note: Cleaning solutions cannot be applied with high pressure spray tips (Red, Yellow, Green or White)

-A: The answer is both.
+The answer is both.
 PSI and GPM work together and the right combination is important depending on your pressure washing needs.

 PSI stands for “Pounds per Square Inch” and refers to the amount of pressure that the respective machine can produce.